 If you take a peek on the inside, you’ll see some fun treasures too.
 Not only do the little doors open, but also the top comes off so you can stage this any way you like.

 So…I have to ask.
 How would you fill it?
 I definitely considered using succulents for an outdoor planter.
-However, I already did that with this bird feeder, so I wanted something different this time.
+Actually, I already did that with this bird feeder, so I wanted something different this time.

-Also, I invite you to pin and share my upcycled bird cage creation.
+In addition, I invite you to pin and share my upcycled bird cage creation.
 I truly aim to inspire you and others to make your house your home.